 Baja California has been Mexico’s best-kept secret but is getting its moment in the sun, and we here at Salt & Wind couldn’t be more on board.
-Whether you’ve been curious about Baja for a while or are just hearing about it for the first time, we’ll state the obvious: this place is magical.
 If we had it our way, this would be our ultimate Baja itinerary, and we want to share it with you because secrets are more fun when shared.

 Before you think, “Iceland, that’s far!!” hear us out: a three day weekend in Iceland is not only achievable, but 100% worth it.
 Here's how to get in time at the Blue Lagoon, lots of skyr cake, and great beer, all in 72 hours.